get-convex/convex-helpers/packages/convex-helpers/README.md

 - A "stream" is an async iterable of documents, ordered by indexed fields.

-The cool thing about a stream is you can merge two streams together to create a new stream, and you can filter documents out of a stream with a TypeScript predicate.
+The cool thing about a stream is you can merge multiple streams together to create a new stream, and you can filter documents out of a stream with a TypeScript predicate.
+These operations preserve order, so the result is still a valid stream.
+You can merge and filter as much as you want, and finally treat it like a Convex query to get documents with `.first()`, `.collect()`, or `.paginate()`.

 For example, if you have a stream of "messages created by user1" and a stream of "messages created by user2", you can merge them together to get a stream of